xanthium-enterprises/DIY-multi-Channel-LM35-Analog-Sensor-Amplifier-for-microcontrollers/README.md

 # DIY multi Channel LM35 Analog Sensor Amplifier for microcontroller based data acquisition

-Build your own quad channel LM35 temperature sensor amplifier for data acquisition using Arduino/MSP430
+Build your own quad channel LM35 temperature sensor amplifier for data acquisition using Arduino/MSP430.

+A complete Youtube course where you learn to build a opamp amplifier for LM35 using Kicad 6.0

 ------------------------------------------------------------------------------------------------------